Raven-biosciences/chemX_docs/docs/eula.md

 ## 1. DEFINITIONS
 **1.1** For purposes of this Agreement, the definitions set forth below apply:

-“Customer” means you and any Company you represent
+**“Customer”** means you and any Company you represent

-“Authorized User” means any of Customers, employees, consultants, contractors or agents authorized by Customer to access and use the Services on behalf of Customers, in each case subject to such person’s agreement to be bound by the terms of this Agreement.
+**“Authorized User”** means any of Customers, employees, consultants, contractors or agents authorized by Customer to access and use the Services on behalf of Customers, in each case subject to such person’s agreement to be bound by the terms of this Agreement.

-“Software” means the object code version of any software Customer is provided and given access by The Company as part of the Service, under this Agreement, including any updates or new versions.
+**“Software”** means the object code version of any software Customer is provided and given access by The Company as part of the Service, under this Agreement, including any updates or new versions.

-“Data” means all data and materials provided by Customer to The Company for use in connection with the Services, including, without limitation, personal data (name, surname, email, organization, role, physical address, credit card and billing details, etc), datasets including genetic data, analyses’ results,  graphics, images etc.
+**“Data”** means all data and materials provided by Customer to The Company for use in connection with the Services, including, without limitation, personal data (name, surname, email, organization, role, physical address, credit card and billing details, etc), datasets including genetic data, analyses’ results,  graphics, images etc.

-“Personal Data” means all data which is defined as ‘personal data’ under General Data Protection Regulation (EU) 2016/679 and to which General Data Protection Regulation (EU) 2016/679 apply and which is provided by the Customer to The Company, and accessed, stored or otherwise processed by The Company as a data processor as part of its provision of the Service to Customer;
+**“Personal Data”** means all data which is defined as ‘personal data’ under General Data Protection Regulation (EU) 2016/679 and to which General Data Protection Regulation (EU) 2016/679 apply and which is provided by the Customer to The Company, and accessed, stored or otherwise processed by The Company as a data processor as part of its provision of the Service to Customer;

-“GDPR” means the General Data Protection Regulation (Regulation (EU) 2016/679 of the European Parliament and of the Council of 25 May 2018 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data);
+**“GDPR”** means the General Data Protection Regulation (Regulation (EU) 2016/679 of the European Parliament and of the Council of 25 May 2018 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data);

-“processing“, “data controller“, “data subject“, “supervisory authority” and “data processor” shall have the meanings ascribed to them in General Data Protection Regulation (EU) 2016/679.
+**“processing“**, **“data controller“**, **“data subject“**, **“supervisory authority”** and **“data processor”** shall have the meanings ascribed to them in General Data Protection Regulation (EU) 2016/679.

-“Security Breach“ means any breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, Personal Data transmitted, stored or otherwise processed by The Company, its sub-processors, or any other identified or unidentified third party.
+**“Security Breach“** means any breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, Personal Data transmitted, stored or otherwise processed by The Company, its sub-processors, or any other identified or unidentified third party.

-“Verified Technical Resource” means a category, in accordance with Article 13(1)(e) of the GDPR, of technical contractors verified by The Company to be able to technically adhere to the security provisions of this agreement and the GDPR, have entered an agreement with The Company at least as restrictive as this agreement; and may provide services to The Company when requested.
+**“Verified Technical Resource”** means a category, in accordance with Article 13(1)(e) of the GDPR, of technical contractors verified by The Company to be able to technically adhere to the security provisions of this agreement and the GDPR, have entered an agreement with The Company at least as restrictive as this agreement; and may provide services to The Company when requested.

-“Registration” refers to the sign-up flow, in which Customer needs to create an account to use Software.
+**“Registration”** refers to the sign-up flow, in which Customer needs to create an account to use Software.
 Customers need to provide relevant Data before accessing the software and then the Customer receives a verification email, in order to set up his account.

-“Order Form” means any online or written order form for Services, submitted by Customer either during an online order process (via The Company website, via email or pdf), or separately signed by Customer and submitted to The Company, and any future purchase order or order form that makes reference to this Agreement.
+**“Order Form”** means any online or written order form for Services, submitted by Customer either during an online order process (via The Company website, via email or pdf), or separately signed by Customer and submitted to The Company, and any future purchase order or order form that makes reference to this Agreement.

-“Documentation” means the reference manuals/materials, online presentations, and other information describing the SaaS and/or Services provided or otherwise made available to Customer.
+**“Documentation”** means the reference manuals/materials, online presentations, and other information describing the SaaS and/or Services provided or otherwise made available to Customer.
 Documentation includes specifications for the Services set forth in any Order Form.

-“SaaS Services” refer to the specific internet-accessible software licensing and delivery model in which The Company’ Software that is hosted by The Company or external providers is licensed on a subscription basis to Customer.
+**“SaaS Services”** refer to the specific internet-accessible software licensing and delivery model in which The Company’ Software that is hosted by The Company or external providers is licensed on a subscription basis to Customer.
 The Company makes Saas Services available to Customer over a network on a term-use basis.
 SaaS Services under this Agreement include cloud computing, along with infrastructure as a service (IaaS) and platform as a service (PaaS).

-“Other Services” means all technical and non-technical services performed or delivered by The Company under this Agreement, including, without limitation, implementation services and other professional services, training and education services but excluding the SaaS Services and the Maintenance Services.
+**“Other Services”** means all technical and non-technical services performed or delivered by The Company under this Agreement, including, without limitation, implementation services and other professional services, training and education services but excluding the SaaS Services and the Maintenance Services.
 Other Services will be provided on a time and material basis at such times or during such periods, as may be specified in an Order Form and mutually agreed to by the parties.

-“Services” means all services, not limited to SaaS Services, and Other Services delivered by The Company to Customer under this Agreement.
+**“Services”** means all services, not limited to SaaS Services, and Other Services delivered by The Company to Customer under this Agreement.

-“Materials” refer to the algorithms, code, scientific papers and publications, case studies, visual interfaces, graphics, design, compilation, products, software, services, templates and every content visible in the website and in the software of The Company.
+**“Materials”** refer to the algorithms, code, scientific papers and publications, case studies, visual interfaces, graphics, design, compilation, products, software, services, templates and every content visible in the website and in the software of The Company.

-“Subscription Term” shall mean the period specified in an Order Form during which Customer will have on-line access and use of Services.
+**“Subscription Term”** shall mean the period specified in an Order Form during which Customer will have on-line access and use of Services.
 The Subscription Term shall renew for successive 12-month periods unless either party delivers written notice of non-renewal to the other party at least 30 days prior to the expiration of the then current Subscription Term.

-“Subscription Service” refers to the Customer’s licensed use of the Services.
+**“Subscription Service”** refers to the Customer’s licensed use of the Services.

-“Subscription Fee” refers to applicable fee for the current or future subscription period
+**“Subscription Fee”** refers to applicable fee for the current or future subscription period

-“Subscription Billing Date” refer to the date when you purchase your first subscription for the Service.
+**“Subscription Billing Date”** refer to the date when you purchase your first subscription for the Service.

 ## 2. SAAS SERVICES & ACCESS RIGHTS